EricKrantz/GettingCleaningDataProj/Code_Book.md

 dat <- read.csv(file = "https://raw.githubusercontent.com/EricKrantz/GettingCleaningDataProj/master/Mean_StDev.csv")

+### Tidy Form
+I have chosen to use the long-data form as the tidy form.
+In this form, "sensor" is a variable, as well as subject, activity, and set.

 ## Summary
 Data values were also averaged by each activity and each subject.
 These averages are shown in the file "dat_summary".txt.